Cypriot intercommunal violence: Republic of Cyprus

-After the EOKA campaign had begun, the British government successfully began to turn the Cyprus issue from a British colonial problem into a Greek-Turkish issue.
-British diplomacy exerted backstage influence on the Adnan Menderes government, with the aim of making Turkey active in Cyprus.
-For the British, the attempt had a twofold objective.
-The EOKA campaign would be silenced as quickly as possible, and Turkish Cypriots would not side with Greek Cypriots against the British colonial claims over the island, which would thus remain under the British.
+After the EOKA campaign against British rule began, the Eden ministry began looking for a way to extricate Britain from the situation.
+To this end, the Eden ministry resolved to temper demands for enosis in Greece and Cyprus by encouraging the Turkish government of Adnan Menderes to publicly express their support for Turkish-Cypriot cause, which they estimated would ensure the issue would not reach the United Nations Security Council.
 The Turkish Cypriot leadership visited Menderes to discuss the Cyprus issue.
 When asked how the Turkish Cypriots should respond to the Greek Cypriot claim of enosis, Menderes replied: "You should go to the British foreign minister and request the status quo be prolonged, Cyprus to remain as a British colony".
 When the Turkish Cypriots visited the British Foreign Secretary and requested for Cyprus to remain a colony, he replied: "You should not be asking for colonialism at this day and age, you should be asking for Cyprus be returned to Turkey, its former owner".